MarcusWentz/eulerswap-parameters/README.md

 We are mainly focused on the liquidity fingerprint in Figure 1C since we can use it to optimize the fit for our empirical observations of stablecoin price behavoir.
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Eulerswap_AMM.png" alt="Sample Image 1" width="1000"/>

-The liquidity fingerprint L(x) with scale S and parameters c can be derived with a little bit of calculus and can be confirmed with [desmos](https://www.desmos.com/calculator/8f6bcdcb41) to be the following equation.
+The liquidity fingerprint L(x) in price space with scale S and parameters c can be derived with a little bit of calculus and can be confirmed with [desmos](https://www.desmos.com/calculator/8f6bcdcb41) to be the following equation.

 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Eulerswap_liquidity_distributions.jpg" alt="Sample Image 1" width="1000"/>